 - Bring to a quick boil, then reduce to low and stir continuously until a thickened “cheesy” sauce is formed.
-Add a few tablespoons more milk a thinner sauce is desired before adding to pasta.
+Add a few tablespoons more milk, for a thinner sauce is desired before adding to pasta.

 Add this sauce to the pasta and mix together.
 If the pasta with sauce seems too dry, toss with 1-2 Tablespoons more olive oil.

-Once jalapeños/chickpeas are baked, add them to the pasta.
+Once jalapeños/chickpeas are done baking, add them to the pasta.

 Stir gently to combine.
 Season with salt/pepper to taste, if desired, and garnish with cilantro.

-Depending on the type of pasta you use, you made need to make more sauce.
+Depending on the type of pasta you use, you may need to make more sauce.
 Some pastas absorb the sauce more than others.